 11. Soften brown sugar clumps in a blender.

-A person putting clumps of brown sugar into a blender.
+a person putting brown sugar into a blender

-Stick hardened brown sugar into a blender and pulse until useable.
+Stick hardened brown sugar into a blender and pulse until usable.
 Depending on how hard the chunks are, you may need to add a few drops of water to help break up the clumps.
+Another option is to add a piece of bread to the package to keep it soft.

 If your bread is still slightly soft, slice it into 1/2-inch cubes and bake in a 300-degree oven until all the moisture is gone.
-Then, fill your blender up to a third of the way with dried cubes, and blend to desired texture.
-Store crumbs in the freezer.
+Put some aside to use as croutons.
+For the other half of the baked cubes, fill your blender up to a third of the way and blend to desired texture.
+Store crumbs in the freezer up to two months.

 13. Replant celery stumps.